-OWASA began proactive quarterly testing of our source water in Cane Creek Reservoir and treated drinking water in 2018 to monitor these compounds and publishes the data on a dashboard.
-Our drinking water has concentrations of PFAS and PFOA that are higher than the proposed MCLs.
+In 2018, OWASA began proactive quarterly testing of our source waters in Cane Creek Reservoir and our treated drinking water to monitor these PFAS compounds and publishing the data on OWASA's website.
+Our drinking water has concentrations of PFOS and PFOA that are higher than the MCLs.
+Monitoring data indicate that we currently meet the proposed Hazard Index for the other four compounds.
 Monitoring data indicate that we currently meet the proposed Hazard Index for the other four compounds.